-- Managing change effectively is a core competency in this organization.
+- Managing change effectively is a core competency in this organisation.

 - Assessing people’s capacity and limits to changing successfully is a core part of strategic decision-making.

-We explore this further next week as we look at the 3 organizational level success factors required for successful change.
-You can read more about ECM in our book Enterprise Change Management (follow the link below to download your free chapter).
+We explore this further next week as we look at the 3 organisational level success factors required for successful change.
+You can read more about ECM in our book Enterprise Change Management.

 Are you looking to develop your ECM capability?